wmougharbel/CPP-Modules/README.md

 ## Module 09: Containers in C++

 The final module, Module 09, focuses specifically on various containers available in C++.
-Students learn about different container types, such as vectors, lists, and maps, and gain proficiency in choosing and using the appropriate container for different scenarios.
+Students learn about different container types, such as vectors, deques, lists, and maps, and gain proficiency in choosing and using the appropriate container for different scenarios.

 Feel free to explore the contents of each module to understand the concepts covered and review my solutions to the corresponding projects.